Big Bird: Performing Big Bird

 Big Bird was performed by Caroll Spinney starting in 1969.
 In the later years of Spinney's career, the show gradually started training new performers to play Big Bird.
 The apprentices included both Rick Lyon in the opening theme song of the show's 33rd season, and later Matt Vogel in the show's "Journey to Ernie" segment.
 Vogel became Big Bird's primary performer after Spinney's retirement.

-Spinney was sick during the taping of a few first-season episodes, so Daniel Seagren performed Big Bird in those episodes.
+Spinney was sick during the taping of a few first-season episodes, so Daniel Seagren took over the role.
 He also performed Big Bird when he appeared on The Ed Sullivan Show in 1969 and on Hollywood Squares in the 1970s.
 According to The Story of Jim Henson by Stephanie St. Pierre, the costume was built for Jim Henson to perform, but when Henson tried it on, Kermit Love, who had built the costume, did not think that Henson was walking like a bird is supposed to walk, and so Henson decided not to perform Big Bird.
 Frank Oz was offered the part, but since he disliked performing full-body characters, he turned down the job.

 Director Jon Stone, in the 1994 documentary The World of Jim Henson, revealed that the Big Bird costume actually did not have any openings that would allow the actor to see; a small television was strapped to the actor's chest to allow him to navigate.
 The camera was set up for Spinney by technician Walt Rauffer, on the suggestion of director Bob Myhrum.
 Rauffer rigged the camera to a harness strapped to Spinney's chest; Spinney reported that they called the camera "the electronic bra".
 When Big Bird's performer is performing on location and cannot get a video feed, a small hole is made in the costume to allow him to see.
 In such cases, Big Bird wears a necktie to cover the hole.
 This can also be seen in the Sesame Street Live shows.